Negative Ties Highlight Hidden Extremes in Social Media Polarization: Results and Discussion

 \subsubsection{Polarized Factions and Antagonism in the Russia-Ukraine Topic}

-We begin by visualizing the network using the Fruchterman-Reingold force-directed algorithm (\cite{fruchtermanGraphDrawingForcedirected1991}) considering only positive interactions (Fig. \ref{fig:network_viz_russia}).
+We begin by visualizing the network using the Fruchterman-Reingold force-directed algorithm (\cite{fruchtermanGraphDrawingForcedirected1991}), considering only positive interactions (Fig. \ref{fig:network_viz_russia}).
 This algorithm (often called Spring Layout) works by using repulsion (between non-connected nodes) and attraction (between connected nodes with positive interactions) to position nodes in two dimensions.
-Both the visualization produced by Spring Layout and the embeddings generated by SHEEP and CA (indicated by node colors in Fig.\ref{fig:network_viz_russia} A and B) reveal two distinct factions.
-By manually reading the comments, we identify these factions as against NATO and pro-arming Ukraine\footnote{An example comment of each side is ``You speak as if Russia is preventing Ukraine from joining UNICEF.
-NATO is not just any “supranational body”, it is a military alliance with its missiles pointed at Russia.'' and ``Letting Russia do whatever the hell it wants is much more dangerous than arming Ukraine.
+Both the visualization produced by Spring Layout and the embeddings generated by SHEEP and CA (indicated by node colors in Fig.~\ref{fig:network_viz_russia}A-B) reveal two distinct factions.
+By manually reading the comments, we identify these factions as against NATO and pro-arming Ukraine~\footnote{An example comment of each side is ``You speak as if Russia is preventing Ukraine from joining UNICEF.
+NATO is not just any ``supranational body'', it is a military alliance with its missiles pointed at Russia.'' and ``Letting Russia do whatever the hell it wants is much more dangerous than arming Ukraine.
 Among other things because otherwise in a year you would have 3 or 4 other major countries taking example and going over the top of international laws knowing that they have more legitimacy than before.''}.
 While SHEEP and CA demonstrate significant agreement in the overall classification of users within these factions, they differ significantly in identifying the most extreme individuals.
-CA tends to label users with few votes as the most extreme (these users appear disconnected in Fig.~\ref{fig:network_viz_russia}B, as we only show edges with absolute weight greater than 3), whereas SHEEP identifies extreme users as those with central positions in the network (Fig.~\ref{fig:network_viz_russia}A).
+SHEEP pulls disengaged users (those with few votes) toward the center of the embedding, while this pattern is less pronounced for CA---the Spearman correlations between degree centrality and SHEEP and CA embeddings are 36\% and 22\% respectively.
+As a result, SHEEP identifies extreme users as those with a more active, hostile behaviour, i.e., with more negative links (dark red nodes in Fig.~\ref{fig:network_viz_russia}A).